CamCove-Crichton/transporter/README.md

 # Transporter

 Transporter is a Python terminal program designed to take job input with regards to transport delivery & collection details, and calculate what date and time the truck should be scheduled to load and unload at the depot.
 Once data is entered, it will be printed to the Transporter google sheet.
-A user also has the ability to look up specific jobs using the order number and the data will be printed to the Python terminal.
+A user also has the ability to look up specific jobs using the order number and the data will be printed to the Python terminal and will have the choice to edit a previously entered detail of the job that has been called back.

 *deployment*